jiho-98/cse15l-lab-reports/lab_report_3/lab_report_3.md

 dudwl@DESKTOP-JNKL4JN MINGW64 ~/Documents/GitHub/stringsearch/stringsearch-data (main)
 $
 ```
+* * `find . -name "*.txt"`: This command will search for all files ending with the ".txt" extension in the current directory and all subdirectories, this methods is useful when you want to see all files ends with ".txt"
 * `find technical/911report/ -name "*-*"`: This command searches for all files in the technical/911report/ directory (and its subdirectories) that have a hyphen in their filename
 ![lab_report-3 3](https://user-images.githubusercontent.com/129816454/236584442-526decee-60af-419d-900a-e757f80a9d0c.png)
 ---